 He made his hilltop home basement a sanctuary for the whole family where we spent time celebrating each other; eating great food, playing games, singing and dancing to river boat tunes or just hanging out.

 When he passed away after 90 something fruitful years, the whole family went to the house and reminisced through photos and Grandpa’s workbench.
-I brought home an old paint scraper and a broken pocket watch, both very cherished reminders of him.
+I brought home an old paint scraper (spotless blade-red wood handle encrusted with the remnants of past piddling) and a broken pocket watch (salvage for parts he used to repair his mother’s old pocket watch), both very cherished reminders of him.

 So for this last day of November post, before we launch into December (both Grandma and Grandpa’s birthday month), I’ll share some of my piddling with you.
 Please don’t judge me poorly.
 Grandpa’s long, full life proves piddling is good for you!